Are a group of complex carbohydrates that are made up of a more simple monosaccharides

 2.)
 Cellulose

-- It is specialized enough to allow water and some solutes to pass in and out of cell.
+– It is specialized enough to allow water and some solutes to pass in and out of the cell.

 3.)
 Chitlin

-- Similar to cellulose
+– This is similar to cellulose

 - Found in arthropods such as sponges and mollusks